oemof/oemof-solph/doc/meta_description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The solph module of oemof allows to create and solve linear optimization
 problems.
-The optimization problems is build based on a energysystem defined via
+The optimization problem is build based on a energy system defined via
 oemof-entities.
-This entities themselves are instances of
+These entities are instances of
-oemof base classes (buses, components).
+oemof base classes (e. g. buses or components).
 For the definition of variables,
-constraints and objective function as well as for communication with solvers
+constraints and an objective function as well as for communication with solvers
-etc. the python packages *pyomo* is used.
+etc. the python packages *pyomo* (_Website: http://www.pyomo.org/) is used.

 Structure of solph
 ------------------------------------------
 At its core solph has a class called *OptimizationModel()* which is a child of
 the pyomo class *ConcreteModel()*.
 This class contains different methods.
-On important type of methods are so called *assembler* methods.
+An important type of methods are so called *assembler* methods.
 These methods
 correspond exactly to one oemof-class.
 For example the *transfomer.Simple()*
 class of oemof will have a associated method called
 simple_transformer_assembler().
 This method exctracts information from oemof